aws-samples/amazon-connect-twitter-listener/README.md

 7. Create a Quick Connect with destination Queue and the TwitterReply contactflow created in the previous step.
 ![](/imgs/quick-connect.png)
 8. Reboot the EC2 instance.
 This will start the python script, which will pull the configuration from the secret and it will start streaming data onto the Kinesis stream.
-9. Agents enabled for tasks working on the associated Queue will receive twits in the form of tasks.
-Creating a new task while working on the existing one and transfering it to the TwitterReply quick connect will reply back to Tweets.
+9. Agents enabled for tasks working on the associated Queue will receive tweets in the form of tasks.
+After accepting the task, the agent can reply back to Tweets using the TwitterReply quick connect to transfer the task.
+Information entered as part of the description will be posted on the Tweet being replied to.

 ## Resource deletion
 1. Back on the cloudformation console, select the stack and click on Delete and confirm it by pressing Delete Stack.